Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-cluster-25-100gbps.md

 * Two physical connections for each node, one connection for each redundant switch

-* One Link Aggregation Control Protocol (LACP) port-channel per network on each node, with the following configuration
+* One Link Aggregation Control Protocol (LACP) port-channel for each network on each node, with the following configuration

   * Active mode